philsinatra/IDM232/instructor_materials/IDM232-05-mysql.md

 ^ Okay, so now, we have back our results.
 So, our subjects are stored in our `$result` variable, in a resource set that we can then work with.

 ---

+### Retrieving data from MySQL

+- `mysqli_query()`
+- `mysqli_fetch_row()`
+- `mysqli_free_result()`

+^ We need to be able to issue queries from MySQL and then work with data that it brings back to us.
+To do that, we're going to learn three new functions.
+They're MySQL API functions. (_click_) They're `mysqli_query`, which is, of course, what we'll use to do our querying.
+Then if we get results back, (_click_) we'll use `mysqli_fetch_row`.
+To work with those results, and then as we listed as one of our key steps, (_click_) we want to free the result at the end.
+To tell PHP that it's okay to flush that memory and not try to hold onto those results any longer.
+That will free up some memory for us.

+---

+[.build-lists: false]

 ### Step 3: Use Returned Data (if any)